hil-se/fds/assignments/assignment6.md

 [1, 1, 1, 1, 1, 2, 2, 2, 2, 2, 0, 2, 0, 0, 2]

  ```
  Results can be different due to randomness.
+Inertias should be similar.

 ### Do not forget to push your local changes to the Github server.